con-cis/project-urlshortener/README.md

 For the trigger functionality, you'll need to use a MongoDB Cloud cluster, as triggers are not supported with local or self-hosted MongoDB instances.
 If you prefer using local or self-hosted MongoDB, refer to the [MongoDB Change Streams documentation](https://www.mongodb.com/docs/manual/changeStreams/) for more information.

+---
+**NOTE**

+Set "Event Ordering" in the trigger details to true to prevent race conditions from the code challenge automated requests testing

+---

 The trigger event code for auto-incrementing counters can be found in the [blog entry](https://www.mongodb.com/basics/mongodb-auto-increment).

 ## Contributing